 Here's an excerpt:

-She paid them no mind.‭ ‬She was used to gossip.‭ ‬Her mother was an unconventional woman who caused the village women to whisper like leaves in a storm.‭ ‬Her mother was a woman who’d never bowed to touch her father’s feet as custom dictated.‭ ‬She wore what she wished.‭ ‬She had two girls and refused to‭ “‬try for a boy.‭” ‬She adored and educated her daughters,‭ ‬and she did so with aplomb,‭ ‬often showing her affection in public.
+She paid them no mind.
+She was used to gossip.
+Her mother was an unconventional woman who caused the village women to whisper like leaves in a storm.
+Her mother was a woman who’d never bowed to touch her father’s feet as custom dictated.
+She wore what she wished.
+She had two girls and refused to “try for a boy.”
+She adored and educated her daughters, and she did so with aplomb, often showing her affection in public.

-The only reason Mother was never sent packing was that Father stood directly in the line of fire whenever anyone had anything to say.‭ “‬My wife does all she does with my blessing.‭ ‬If anyone takes issue,‭ ‬let him come to me.‭”
+The only reason Mother was never sent packing was that Father stood directly in the line of fire whenever anyone had anything to say.
+“My wife does all she does with my blessing.
+If anyone takes issue, let him come to me.”

-And come to him,‭ ‬they did.‭ ‬All the husbands and fathers and uncles regularly harassed him for setting a poor example and allowing his wife and girls far too much freedom.‭ “‬You’ll have all the women of the village wanting the same treatment,‭ ‬Harbir‭! ‬What will become of our traditions and way of life‭?”
+And come to him, they did.
+All the husbands and fathers and uncles regularly harassed him for setting a poor example and allowing his wife and girls far too much freedom.
+“You’ll have all the women of the village wanting the same treatment, Harbir!
+What will become of our traditions and way of life?”

-But her father never budged.‭ ‬And while the other women in the village set their feet on prescribed paths,‭ ‬they did so with a hint of mischief.‭ ‬Just a small sidestep every now and then,‭ ‬much to Mother’s secret delight.
+Read the rest here and let me know what you think!But her father never budged.
+And while the other women in the village set their feet on prescribed paths, they did so with a hint of mischief.
+Just a small sidestep every now and then, much to Mother’s secret delight.